dzaima/hackerskeyboard/README.md

+A fork of [Hacker's Keyboard](https://play.google.com/store/apps/details?id=org.pocketworkstation.pckeyboard) that adds an APL input method (add as the "language" named "English (APL)").

+For the time being, [here](https://github.com/dzaima/hackerskeyboard/blob/master/java/java.apk) is an installable APK of the app.

+Original README:

 ## Overview ##

 Are you missing the key layout you're used to from your computer when using an Android device?
 This software keyboard has separate number keys, punctuation in the usual places, and arrow keys.
 It is based on the AOSP Gingerbread soft keyboard, so it supports multitouch for the modifier keys.